MSA3837/Breakout/Readme.md

 Recreation of the classic 2D game using C++ and OpenGL.

-Thank you Joel De Vries for making avaliable this amazing resource on learnopengl.com!
+Thank you Joey De Vries for making avaliable this amazing resource on learnopengl.com!

 # License